-Claire Methven O'Brien was appointed as Member of the Commission on 26 September 2022.
+Shelley Gray was appointed as Member of the Commission on 26 September 2022.
+Shelley has 20 years' experience in the was appointed as Member of the Commission on 26 September 2022.
 Claire is a human rights lawyer and academic with more than 20 years' experience of advising governments, global businesses and international organisations on human rights matters.
 She is Reader in Law at the University of Dundee where she is Director of the LLM Business and Human Rights.
 She is also a Global Practitioner at the University of Strathclyde Business School, and an Honorary Lecturer at the University of St Andrews School of Management.
-Executive Director